 Through the Digital Infrastructure Group, the Moore-Miller administration will further eliminate silos and redundancies by adopting a shared broadband infrastructure model, the first of its kind in the nation.
 The State of Maryland is a national model in public-sector broadband development.
 Maryland is one of the few states in the country where multiple state agencies have access to both wired and wireless infrastructure.
-For example, networkMaryland, a state-owned broadband network housed within DoIT, has already driven significant financial efficiencies for the state, helping it save approximately \$90 million annually.
+For example, networkMaryland, a state-owned broadband network housed within the Maryland Department of Information Technology (DoIT), has already driven significant financial efficiencies for the state, helping it save approximately \$90 million annually.